hackclub/hackclub/workshops/beat_maker/README.md

 ## Adding audio interactivity with JS

 And finally, we are done with our CSS.
-It now looks good, but when you click on the buttons, they are clickable, but we have no sound.
+It now looks good, but when you click on the buttons we have no sound.
 We need to write our JavaScript/jQuery code that will get us sound.

 Navigate to the `index.html` file.
-Then, just before the end of your `<body>` tag, import your `script.js` file that will be loaded when our document loads:
+Then, just before the end of your `<body>` tag, import your `script.js` file that will be used when our document loads:

 ```html
 <script src="script.js"></script>